Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-logs-2-customers/guide.en-gb.md

 }
 ```

-You can use the `operationId` to retrieve the `subscriptionId` for further management purposes using the following api call:
+You can use the `operationId` to retrieve the `subscriptionId` for further management purposes using the following API call:

 > [!api]
 >